-Our history reflects our determination to bring to you, our present and potential members the best financial products available in the Amarillo marketplace.
+Our history reflects our determination to bring to you, our present and potential members the best financial products available in the panhandle marketplace.
 This determination is more clearly expressed in our Mission Statement which reads, “Make financial dreams a reality.”

 We invite you to take the opportunity to review the many products and services we offer and challenge you to find any better.
 We promise you the best and stand behind our promise.